NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 For example, a Demographic entity describes a Case entity.
 The user is required to provide the case submitter ID or UUID in the Demographic metadata.

 For a new submission project, cases are the first entities to be created, and linked to the project.
-Other metadata entities are then created according to the [GDC Data Model](../../Data/Data_Model/Data_Model.md).
+Other entities are then created according to the [GDC Data Model](../../Data/Data_Model/Data_Model.md).

 ### Examples